deccer/OpenGL-Getting-Started/docs/01-basics/02-basic-window-and-triangle.md

 ![Vertex Input](graphics-pipeline-01-vertex-input.png)

-DirectX is calling it `Input Assembly`, I also kind of like this name better for some reason.
+DirectX is calling it `Input Assembly`, I also kind of like this name better for some reason (RenderDoc which I explain later also calls it `Input Assembly`).
 Anyway.
 Our models and meshes we want to render are made out of vertices.
 We may want to render them as lines, points, or triangle fans, but for now we'll do a triangle list, and that is setup here in the input assembly or vertex input stage.

 !!! note "I might use `Input Assembly` or `IA` instead of vertex input when I elaborate on things, out of habit, but I mean `Vertex Input`"